-My farm at Lillklobb has been planned from studying global, regional, and local influences ranging from climate to people's land use.
+My farm at Lillklobb was planned after studying global, regional, and local influences ranging from climate to people's land use.

-Things "are where they are" because I have considered where to put them.
+Things were placed where they were because I have considered where to put them.

 A well designed "agroecology" (what one might call a system planned with these ideas) will have multiple reasons for the placement of design elements.
 The patterns are easy to learn.
 The more of us who decide to change, the easier they will become to implement.

 Agroecology also stresses the importance of healthy interpersonal relationships and strives to create a more fair culture for people to thrive in.